 Fancy Brownish Purple Pink, Fancy Light Brownish Pink, Fancy Brownish Pink, Fancy Deep Brownish Pink, Light Brown Pink, Fancy Brown Pink, Fancy Deep Brown Pink, Fancy Brownish Orangey Pink

 Pink diamonds are found in a small number of diamond mines throughout the world.
-However, more than any other, the Argyle Diamond mine has been known as the largest source of high quality pink diamonds.
+However, more than any other, the Australian pink diamond mine has been known as the largest source of high quality pink diamonds.
 In fact, the colouring of stones found from that mine is so unique that an experienced diamantaires can often identify the origin of the diamond by viewing the stone.
-The pink colouring of an Argyle pink diamond is so vibrant that Argyle Pink Diamonds, regardless of the size, are considered excellent investments.
+The pink colouring of an Australian pink diamond is so vibrant that pink diamonds, regardless of the size, are considered excellent investments.

-In 2007 the Argyle updated their colour grading system and added a ninth colour grade, and changed the grade named BP to PR.
+In 2007 the Australian pink diamond mine updated their colour grading system and added a ninth colour grade, and changed the grade named BP to PR.
 This more correctly describes the colour of these diamonds.

 What Causes Pink Diamond Colour